 Summarize REFLORA collections

-Here we present a complete guide to the reflora_summary() function of the refloraR package.
+Here we present a practical guide to the reflora_summary() function of the refloraR package.
 This function provides summary statistics for plant specimen records available in the REFLORA Virtual Herbarium hosted by the Rio de Janeiro Botanical Garden and published via the Integrated Publishing Toolkit (IPT).

 Function Overview